waikato-datamining/docker-for-data-scientists/docs/dockerfile.md

 ```

 The docker documentation on the [ENV](https://docs.docker.com/engine/reference/builder/#env)
-command lists alternative ways of specifying such an environment variable.
+command lists alternative ways of specifying such an environment variable, for limiting
+the scope.

 In the [Interactive timezone prompt section](troubleshooting.md#interactive-timezone-prompt)
 section, you read why you might want to use this variable.